Facebook Pixel

 Khmer Language and Culture Program

-The CKS Khmer Language and Culture Program (KLCP) provides an opportunity for US and non-US faculty, post-graduate researchers, and upper level of undergraduates to participate in an intensive eight-week study abroad program in Phnom Penh, and Siem Reap Cambodia.
+The CKS Khmer Language and Culture Program (KLCP) provides an opportunity for US and non-US faculty, post-graduate researchers, and upper-level undergraduates to participate in an intensive eight-week study abroad program in Phnom Penh and a field trip to Siem Reap, Cambodia.

 Sign Up for More Information